PHPTerminal/PHPTerminal-modules-firewall/README.md

-# PHPTerminal-modules-firewall
+# PHPTerminal-plugins-auth
-Firewall modules for PHPTerminal to manage PHPFirewall library
+PHPTerminal-modules-firewall is an firewall module for PHPTerminal to manage PHPFirewall library